joshraphael/retroachievements/Guides/SOS/guide.md

 <details>
 <summary><em>[Click to expand]</em></summary>

-At first, it may seem like it can only be made while the ship is at an angle.
+At first, it may seem like this ledge can only be reached while the ship is at an angle.
 However, it's actually possible to make this jump even when the ship is completely level; the grab spot just happens to be extremely precise.
 This below image shows the grab spot.

 ![image of a man hanging from a railing](images/maxwell-jump.png)

-However, if you try simply jumping at that spot, you'll likely find that your character won't grab it, due to how ridiculously precise it is.
+If you try simply jumping at that spot, you'll likely find that your character won't grab it due to how ridiculously precise it is.
 However, there are two ways to make this jump a bit more consistent.
 The first is to use the couch just below the jump as a marker.
 Just have your character stand over what’s roughly the center of the couch, then neutral jump while holding right, and you might grab onto the ledge.

 ![video of a strategy for achieving a difficult jump](videos/maxwell-jump-2.webm)